battan40/Tainted_Tomatillos/README.md

 3. To see a specific movie's details, a user can click any movie card, which will bring them to that movie's details page.
 The movie details page includes: the movie poster, title, release date, rating, tagline, overview, genre(s), budget, revenue, and runtime.

+## Learning Goals

+* Gain competency with React fundamentals
+* Learn how to test React Components & Asynchronous Javascript using Cypress
+* Create a multi-page UX using Router

 ## Authors
 <table>